bright/new-www/content/jobs/senior-project-manager.md

 ## **what you will find at Bright Inventions**  **🧡**

-* continuous feedback culture
+* culture of responsibility, flexibility, teamwork and positivity
+* real impact on the implemented solutions and project growth
+* business value over technical perfection
+* internal workshops and knowledge-sharing sessions
+* flexible working hours (we start between 7.00 -10.00 a.m.) and remote work possibility
-* mentoring programme and regular 1:1 meetings
+* mentoring program and regular 1:1 meetings
-* flexible working hours
-* MultiSport card and private medical package (Compensa)
+* continuous feedback and open communication
-* training budget and company library
+* individual training budget and office library
+* free English classes in small groups
 * good equipment: MacBook and additional accessories
-* board games evenings
+* MultiSport and private medical package (Compensa)
+* office in Gdańsk Wrzeszcz with a parking space nearby
-* team retreats once a quarter
+* quarter team buildings events
-* regular sport classes (running, biking, swimming) + yoga Fridays at the office
+* Friday yoga, weekly running, swimming and cycling classes with a professional coach

 In case you have any questions, drop us a line at [jobs@bright.dev](mailto:jobs@bright.dev).